M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

 End If
 End Sub
-Private Sub PrintItem(mHdc As Long, c As String, R As RECT, Optional way As Long = DT_SINGLELINE Or DT_NOPREFIX Or DT_NOCLIP Or DT_RIGHT Or DT_VCENTER)
+Private Sub PrintItem(mHdc As Long, c As String, r As RECT, Optional way As Long = DT_SINGLELINE Or DT_NOPREFIX Or DT_NOCLIP Or DT_RIGHT Or DT_VCENTER)
-    DrawText mHdc, StrPtr(c), -1, R, way
+    DrawText mHdc, StrPtr(c), -1, r, way
 End Sub
 Private Sub gListN_ExposeRect(ByVal item As Long, ByVal thisrect As Long, ByVal thisHDC As Long, skip As Boolean) Dim a As RECT, ofg As Long